wp-plugins/subscribe2/ReadMe.txt

 == Changelog ==

+= Version 8.6 by Matthew Robinson =

+* Minor layout update to Widget Settings

 = Version 8.5 by Matthew Robinson =

 * Fixed width of a page select drop down in the Widget settings - thanks to Balky79